brave/vault/README.md

 Start MongoDB.
 There are a variety of ways to do this, one option on a mac: `brew tap homebrew/services && brew services start mongodb`

 ## StandardJS
 For linting we use [StandardJS](https://github.com/feross/standard).
 It's recommended that you install the necessary IDE plugin.
 Since this repo uses ES7 features, you'll need a global install of both the standard and babel-eslint packages.

 ## Configuration
 For staging or production environments configuration variables are stored as environment preferences.
 See config/config.production.js for a list of these variables.

 For local development you can copy config/config.development.js.tpl to config/config.development.js and define the local config variables.

 ## Running the server
 Use `gulp` to run the server in development.
 This also sets up watchers and will restart the server on a file change.

-## Proximo

-Proximo is currently used as a proxy so we can make outbound vault requests using a static IP.
-Instead of using the `Profile` and `bin/proximo` `vendor/dante`, so `process.env.BITGO_USE_PROXY` is defined instead.

 ## Theory of Operation
 All operations are available via only HTTPS on public-facing systems.